Trump and the Fate of the 30% Solar Tax Credit in 2025

 Will projects built in 2025 qualify for the residential solar tax credit?

 Yes.
-Based on the measure passed by the House, projects installed and inspected in 2025 will qualify for the 30% solar tax credit.
+Based on the bill passed by the House and Senate, projects installed in 2025 will qualify for the 30% solar tax credit.

 It would be politically very difficult and would cause substantial economic havoc for the Trump Administration to retroactively rescind a tax credit that’s part of established law.
 Any attempt to do this would undoubtedly face substantial legal challenges.